ryan-shirley/Vehicle-Checklist-Web-App-MERN/README.md

 #### `npm run watch`

-This will run the web app in the development mode.<br />
+This will run the backend api in the development mode.<br />
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:4000](http://localhost:4000) to view it in the browser.

 The page will reload if you make edits.<br />